laurefisika/NPGChamberControl/README.md

 This README is the software Standard Operating Procedure.
 It explains how to start, supervise and verify the controller.
-It does not replace the laboratory SOP for chamber preparation, gas handling, cooling water, vacuum hardware, interlocks or instrument maintenance.
+It does not replace the laboratory SOP for the chamber use.

 ## Project context

-This controller was developed during an internship at the Catalan Institute of Nanoscience and Nanotechnology (ICN2) for the NPG synthesis chamber.
+This controller was developed during an internship at the Catalan Institute of Nanoscience and Nanotechnology (ICN2) in the Atomic Manipulation and Spectroscopy Group for the NPG synthesis chamber.
 The software repository contains the maintained source tree, phase explanations, tests and Windows launcher.